shivampuri/Semantic-Textual-Similarity/README.md

 ## Experimental Design

 ### Data
-We obtained the data by merging data from year 2012 to 2017 SemEval Shared Task.
-Out of a total of approximately 28000 sentence pairs, we were left with about 15115 sentence pairs (cleaning involved removing sentence pairs without a tab delimiter and pairs with a blank gold score).
+We obtained the data from year 2012 SemEval Shared Task.
+Out of a total of approximately 6000 sentence pairs, we were left with about 5150 sentence pairs (cleaning involved removing sentence pairs without a tab delimiter and pairs with a blank gold score).
 We split the data into three parts as below.

-Training data: 13365 pairs
+Training data: 4120 pairs
-Validation data:  1500 pairs
+Validation data:  515 pairs
-Test data: 250 pairs (Same as used by the other teams to test their model in the 2017 task)
+Test data: 515 pairs

 #### Data Pre-processing